Matthlas/SoLaWI_project/README.md

 We also added an animated Ocean

-Assets used:
+Additional Assets used for animation:
 - RPG Character Mecanim Animation Pack FREE
 - LowPolyWater_Pack
 - Mixamo Magic Pack
 - Supercyan Character Pack Free Sample
-- Low Poly Water

 #### Dialouge & Quest System
 We developted a Dialouge System that enables the Player to talk to an NPC (or other Gameobject)